olson-sean-k/plexus-web/src/user-guide/graphs.md

 let opposite = arc.opposite_arc(); // Borrows `arc`. `opposite` is immutable.
 ```

-Consuming traversals are named like conversions and borrowing traversals are
+Conversions and accessors are distinguished using standard Rust naming
-named like accessors.
-For example, `into_outgoing_arc` is consuming and
+conventions.
+For example, `into_outgoing_arc` is consuming and `outgoing_arc` is
-`outgoing_arc` is borrowing.
+borrowing; both traverse from a vertex to its outgoing arc.

 !!! note
-    Only consuming traversals can emit mutable views and when such a traversal
-    fails the originating view is lost.
-The `with_ref` function can be used to
+    Only consuming traversals preserve mutability.
+The `with_ref` function can
-    perform a fallible traversal that maintains mutability and yields the
+    be used with a mutable view to perform a fallible traversal that maintains
-    originating view upon failure.

-## Iterators and Circulators

-Topological views allow for traversal of a graph's topology.
-One useful type of
+    mutability and restores the originating view if the traversal fails.

+### Circulators and Iterators

-traversal uses a _circulator_, which is a type of iterator that examines the
+A _circulator_ is a type of iterator that provides a one-to-many traversal that
-neighbors of a topological structure.
-For example, the face circulator of a
+examines all of the immediate neighbors of a topological structure.
+For example,
-vertex yields all faces that share that vertex in order.
+the face circulator of a vertex yields all faces that share that vertex in
+order.

 ```rust
 for face in vertex.neighboring_faces() {